 How to apply for a mortgage with Morty

-Applying for a mortgage with Morty is fast — and done entirely online.
+Applying for a mortgage with Morty takes only a few minutes and is done entirely online.
 Here’s how to do it:

 - Go to Morty’s website and select Get Started from the navigation menu.

 - Select Get my mortgage, enter the property address and confirm a few details about the property.
-Select Next when finished.
+Choose Next when finished.

-- Enter your name, email address, phone number and choose a password, then select Sign up to create an account.
+- Enter your name, email address, phone number and choose a password, then hit Sign up to create an account.

 - Provide your offer price, estimated closing date and whether you have a coborrower.
 Select Continue when finished.

-- Enter information about your down payment, assets and income, then select Continue.
+- Enter information about your down payment, assets and income, then choose Continue.